Book Eight in the Zaria Fierce Series

 “To see if there are others.”

-“What’s happening?” demanded Henrik, grabbing the rails as the ship tilted precariously and the creaking, groaning sound echoed again.
+“What’s happening?” demanded Henrik, grabbing the rails as the ship tilted precariously and the creaking, groaning sound echoed again all around them.

 Geirr looked spooked.
 “The ship’s being torn apart.”